 DEPRESSION

-Two studies involving over 700 students found that depressive symptoms, like low mood and feelings of worthlessness and hopelessness, were linked to the standard of online interactions.
-Researchers found higher levels of depressive symptoms among those that reported having more negative interactions.
+While some studies have found a link between depression and social media use, there is emerging research into how social media can actually be a force for good.
+Two studies involving over 700 students found that depressive symptoms, such as low mood and feelings of worthlessness and hopelessness, were linked to the quality of online interactions.
+Researchers found higher levels of depressive symptoms among those who reported having more negative interactions.

 SLEEP